How can we spark meaningful connections at a networking event?

 -

-Designing prompts of varying lengths taught me the importance of setting clear typography guidelines early on.
-In future projects, I’ll better anticipate how copy impacts layout, legibility, and interaction flow.
+Designing prompts of different lengths highlighted the need for clear typography rules early on.
+In future projects, I’ll better anticipate how copy affects layout, legibility, and flow.

-While prototyping Blossom, I realized the need for more structured, grid-based spacing.
-Using precise pixel measurements and layout systems would have improved alignment and consistency across screens.
+Prototyping Blossom showed me the value of grid-based spacing.
+Using consistent pixel measurements and layout systems ensures alignment and visual cohesion across screens.